-In addition, recovering a larger proportion of the Port Licence Fee from those trades with the largest volumes of traffic would be efficient due to a lower unit cost of recovery.
-The largest volume trades at the port are containers, motor vehicles and other non-container general breakbulk trades.
+In addition, recovering a larger proportion of the Port Licence Fee from those trades with the largest volumes of traffic would also likely be efficient.
+This is due to a lower unit cost of recovery, which is less likely to adversely impact on demand and hence economic efficiency.
+It is also likely to be equitable because it broadly matches volume shares to the cost recovery task.
+The largest volume trades at the port are containers, motor vehicles and other non-container general break bulk trades.